Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Discussion and conclusion

 Single-trajectory Gaussian wavepacket dynamics clearly cannot propagate wavefunctions of more general forms, needed in many chemical physics applications.
-This issue has been addressed partially in the extended thawed Gaussian approximation,\cite{Lee_Heller:1982,Patoz_Vanicek:2018} which propagates a Gaussian multiplied with a linear polynomial, and thus can describe electronic spectra beyond the Condon approximation\cite{Patoz_Vanicek:2018,Prlj_Vanicek:2020} or rates of internal conversion.\cite{Wenzel_Mitric:2023} The same issue is fully resolved by Hagedorn wavepackets,\cite{Hagedorn:1980,Hagedorn:1998,Lasser_Lubich:2020} which can propagate arbitrary wavefunctions.
-The generalization of the present analysis to the dynamics of wavepackets of arbitrary shapes is, therefore, interesting and in progress.
+This issue has been addressed partially in the extended thawed Gaussian approximation,\cite{Lee_Heller:1982,Patoz_Vanicek:2018,Prlj_Vanicek:2020,Begusic_Vanicek:2020} which propagates a Gaussian multiplied with a linear polynomial, and thus can describe electronic spectra beyond the Condon approximation\cite{Patoz_Vanicek:2018,Prlj_Vanicek:2020} or rates of internal conversion.\cite{Wenzel_Mitric:2023} The same issue is fully resolved by Hagedorn wavepackets,\cite{Hagedorn:1980,Hagedorn:1998,Lasser_Lubich:2020} which can propagate arbitrary wavefunctions.
+Indeed, Ohsawa generalized the symplectic formulation to such non-Gaussian states.\cite{Ohsawa:2018} The generalization of the present analysis to the dynamics of wavepackets of arbitrary shapes is, therefore, also interesting and in progress.
+In particular, any of the effective potentials described here will preserve the form not only of Gaussian but also of Hagedorn wavepackets.
 Yet, even the simple Gaussian wavepacket dynamics discussed here improves substantially electronic spectra calculations over the standard global harmonic approaches, which completely ignore the anharmonicity of the potential energy surface.
-Among the different methods mentioned here, the variational,\cite{Coalson_Karplus:1990} local cubic variational,\cite{Pattanayak_Schieve:1994, Ohsawa_Leok:2013} and single quartic variational TGWD can even approximately capture tunneling and, therefore, also deserve further attention.
+Among the different methods mentioned here, the variational,\cite{Coalson_Karplus:1990} local cubic variational,\cite{Pattanayak_Schieve:1994, Ohsawa_Leok:2013} and single-quartic variational TGWD can even approximately capture tunneling and, therefore, also deserve further attention.